Cañada College Upward Bound Program

 College & Career Planning - Guest speakers are invited throughout the year to share their personal stories.
 Guest speakers cover various topics such as overcoming challenges and exploring careers in math and science.

-The 2015 Summer Program will run from late June through July.
-There is no school on July 4th.
+The 2016 Summer Program will run from June 20th through July 29th.
+There is no school on July 1st and 4th.
 Students will take part in: